smartcar/android-sdk/README.md

 `scope`

 Permissions requested of the vehicle owner.
-See the [Smartcar developer documentation](https://developer.smartcar.com/docs) for a full list of available permsisions.
+See [our documentation center](https://smartcar.com/docs/api#authorization) for a full list of available permissions.

 `testMode`